 We market our products through distribution arrangements and through our direct sales and applications support organization to original equipment manufacturers, original design manufacturers, and electronic manufacturing service providers.
 Original design manufacturers typically design and manufacture electronic products on behalf of original equipment manufacturers, and electronic manufacturing service providers typically provide manufacturing services for original equipment manufacturers and other electronic product suppliers.
 Our largest direct customers in 2003 were CTP, Yosun, and Ambit/Unique Logistics, with whom we currently have or formerly had distribution arrangements, accounting for 30%, 16%, and 14% of revenues, respectively.
+In the nine months ended September 30, 2004, AIT, Uppertech, and Yosun, each of which is a distributor, accounted for 27%, 20%, and 10% of our revenues, respectively.
 We terminated our distribution arrangement with CTP in March 2004, and expanded our distribution arrangements with Asian Information Technology, or AIT, and Uppertech.
-Our current distribution agreements with AIT and Uppertech provide that each distributor shall each have the non-exclusive right to sell, and each agrees to use its best efforts to promote and develop a market for, our products in China, Taiwan, and Hong Kong, that each agreement may be terminated by either us or the distribution on three months' notice, and that payment shall occur within 30 days from the end of the month in which we deliver the product.
+Our current distribution agreements with AIT and Uppertech provide that each distributor shall each have the non-exclusive right to sell, and each agrees to use its best efforts to promote and develop a market for, our products in China, Taiwan, and Hong Kong, that each agreement may be terminated by either us or the distributor on three months' notice, and that payment shall occur within 30 days from the end of the month in which we deliver the product.
 Neither agreement includes price protection provisions.
-Original design manufacturers, electronic manufacturing service providers, and other third parties under distribution arrangements are not end customers, but rather serve as a channel to many end users of our products, while other end users of our products purchase from us directly.
+Original design manufacturers, electronic manufacturing service providers, while other end users of our products purchase from us directly.
 Our end users include Acer, Dell, Hewlett-Packard, and IBM, in the computing industry, LG Electronics, Samsung, and Sharp in the consumer electronics industry, and Apple, Dell, LG Electronics, and Motorola in the wireless industry.

 We have sales offices located in the United States, Taiwan, China, and Korea.
 Because our products typically require a highly technical sales effort, we are planning to expand our base of sales and applications support personnel worldwide.
-For example, in 2004, we expect to open additional sales offices in both Japan and Europe.
+For example, in late 2004 and 2005, we expect to open additional sales offices in both Japan and Europe.